Waziup/WaziGate/README.md

 Install
 -------

-To install the gateway framework on a Raspberry pi, you need to do the following instructions:
+To install the Wazigate on a Raspberry pi, you need to do the following instructions:

 1. First get the latest raspbian and install it on the pi: https://www.raspberrypi.org/downloads/raspbian/